tomatobfdi/Revamped-Jelly-Evolution-Simulator-JES/README.md

     - The creature mosaic now is a 17 by 15 square to fit smaller squares.
 The species lightboard in the advanced species info is also now a 17 by 15 square, but now with the multiples of 17 listed along the right hand side so it's easier to see what place each species got.

 - Added extra key controls for accessibility (W, E, R, Autogen, and quit (even though Cary's CTRL+C in the Command Prompt existed, I just added this because I liked it))
     - Edited key controls (X -> D and C -> F).
-The reason I did this is because the left hand four fingers can rest on Q, W, E and R, and the index can easily reach T, D and F from it's "resting position", R.
+The reason I did this is because the left hand four fingers can rest on Q, W, E and R, and they can move down to A, S, D, F and G.
     - Couldn't find a way to make a shortcut for the watch sample button.
 Sorry for anyone that uses it!
 I gave up after half an hour of searching because I don't really use it anyway, but if you do find a way, good job!

 - Renamed Show Creatures, Small icons, and Turn on ALAP to Show Jellies, Jelly Icons and Turn on Autogen repectively.
 This is because I thought jellies just sounded better, and Autogen because ALAP doesn't sound that good.